 Three Rivers Community Foundation offers annual grants that usually range from $500 to no more than $4,000.
 Letter of inquiry instructions are released in December.
 Letters of inquiry are due the following January.
-After the letters of inquiry have been reviewed, organizations that are invited to apply must attend a mandatory grant information session in March.
-The deadline for full proposals is in late March.
+If invited to submit a full proposal, the deadline is in late March or early April.
 Notification of grantees is in mid-June, and grant awards are released in late June.

 The Grantmaking Committee is comprised of TRCF Board Members, community activists, donors, past grantees, and others.
 It strives to have a representative who works in each one of TRCF’s key issue areas.
 Every committee member reads every letter of inquiry and full proposal.

 Here are the guidelines for submitting Letters of Inquiry to Three Rivers Community Foundation for the 2021 grant cycle!

 Letters of Inquiry are DUE by Friday, January 29, 2021, by 6:00 PM.
 Email submission is highly preferred.